eliplutchok/inbox-concierge-backend/ARCHITECTURE.md

 ### emails.py — `PATCH /{email_id}/category`

-Handles user reclassification:
+Handles user reclassification of a single email:

 1. Updates `category_id` and sets `is_user_corrected = True`
 2. Fires `_run_feedback` as a background task (does not block the response)
 3. Background task loads user, calls `learn_from_feedback`, saves updated notes

+### emails.py — `POST /api/emails/reclassify`

+Reclassifies all emails synchronously and returns the results:

+1. Calls `reclassify_all()` which adapts preference notes (if any) and reclassifies the 200 most recent threads
+2. Queries the reclassified emails from the DB
+3. Returns a full `EmailsResponse` — the frontend updates immediately with no polling

-### categories.py — Background Reclassification
+### categories.py — `reclassify_all(user_id, db)`

-When categories change (`PUT /api/categories` or `POST /api/categories/reset`):

-1. The endpoint updates categories in the DB and returns immediately
-2. `_reclassify_all` runs as a background task:
+Shared reclassification logic used by `POST /api/emails/reclassify`:

-   - Adapts preference notes to the new category set (if notes exist)
+1. Adapts preference notes to the current category set (if notes exist)
+2. Loads the 200 most recent email threads
-   - Resets all email classifications (`category_id = NULL`)
+3. Resets all classifications (`category_id = NULL`, `is_user_corrected = False`)
-   - Reclassifies all emails with the updated categories and notes
+4. Classifies all threads with the LLM using updated categories and notes
-   - Commits the new classifications
+5. Commits the new classifications

+### categories.py — `PUT /api/categories`

+Saves category changes (add/edit/delete) without triggering reclassification.
+The frontend decides whether to follow up with a `POST /api/emails/reclassify` call based on the user's action ("Save" vs "Save & Recategorize").

+### categories.py — `POST /api/categories/reset`

+Resets to default categories without triggering reclassification.
+The frontend follows up with `POST /api/emails/reclassify` to reclassify all emails.

 ## Configuration